- Application for Bail License, form LIC 431-1.

-- Examination: $42 (effective 6/15/2013 this fee will be $46) for the first examination and is paid at the time the license examination is scheduled.
+- Examination: $62. for the first examination and is paid at the time the license examination is scheduled.
 Please do not include the examination fee when you are submitting your bail application to CDI.
 The examination fee is to be paid when the examination is scheduled using PSI's examination services.
-If the applicant needs to reschedule the examination, there is a reexamination fee of $42 (effective 6/15/2013 this fee will be $46) that is also due at the time the examination is rescheduled through PSI.
+If the applicant needs to reschedule the examination, there is a reexamination fee of $62 (that is also due at the time the examination is rescheduled through PSI.

 - Fingerprint: Review Fingerprint Processing link for fees.